 Rivers, caves, trails and bluffs -- options for outdoor adventure in Clarksville are unlimited.

-If this is your first time visiting, or even if it’s not, and you want to take your time and learn your way around downtown Clarksville, then taking one of our BCycle’s for rent is the perfect way for the whole family to do that.
-Rent a bike at one of the many locations, including the Clarksville Greenway, Liberty Park, and the Austin Peay State University Campus.
+If this is your first time visiting, or even if it’s not, and you want to take your time and learn your way around downtown Clarksville, then renting one of our BCycle’s is the perfect way for the whole family to do that.
+Rent a bike at the Clarksville Greenway, Liberty Park, Downtown Commons, and the Austin Peay State University Campus.

 If you didn’t remember to pack your kayak, we’ve got you covered!
 Rent a kayak for just a few hours or a whole week, at one of the Run-a-Muck Outfitters locations.
-Clarksville’s Blueway possesses 650 plus navigable waterways that you can enjoy!
+Montgomery County boasts 650+ navigable waterways that you can enjoy!
 From a relaxing flow to a few gentle rapids, the Red River might just be one of Clarksville’s best kept paddling secrets!

-The closest place to Nashville, TN to rock climb is Kings Bluff.
-Not too often rock climb trails overlooking a river!
-Once you make it to the top, you’ll find a spectacular place for panoramic sunsets.
+The closest place to Nashville, Tenn. to rock climb is Kings Bluff.
+Not too often do rock climb trails overlook a river!
+Once you make it to the top, you’ll enjoy a spectacular panoramic river view.
 The area's routes difficulty ranges from 5.3 to 5.13 and will put your crimp strength to the test.
 Climbers need a gate code to access the trails. https://www.seclimbers.org/project/kings-bluff/

-If you’re looking for a scenic hike, we have two state parks, Port Royal and Dunbar Cave State Park.
+If you’re looking for a scenic hike, take your pick from Port Royal and Dunbar Cave State Park (along with great trails at local parks.)
 At Port Royal you’ll find a nice picnic area and easy access to the Red River where you can fish or kayak.
 Take in a historical tour where you learn about Port Royal’s role in Tennessee history – but be sure to schedule in advance!
 Take a hike along one of Dunbar Cave State Park hiking trails that lead to the mouth of the Cave where you can take a guided tour to look at the stalagmites and learn about the prehistoric era of Tennessee.
 Tours are limited to 20 people and each cave tour participants need to have a handheld flashlight.
 Children age 4 and under are not allowed in the Cave.

 Explore more options in our Outdoor Recreation section.